Hallmarks of Optimization Trajectories in Neural Networks: Directional Exploration and Redundancy: Methodology

 \section{Methodology}

-\paragraph{Matrix representation of Trajectory.} Let us assume the optimization trajectory consists of a set $\mathcal{T}$ of points $\lbrace\btheta_t\rbrace_{t=0}^T$, each denoting the (flattened) parameters of the network encountered at some step and which live in the parameter space $\Theta=\Reals{p}$, i.e., $\mathcal{T}\subseteq\Theta$.
-This set of points need not contain the entire set of points visited in the course of optimization but instead can represent a subset of points, possibly sampled at an interval of $k$ points.\footnote{In practice, such sub-sampling will indeed be required to avoid extremely high storage costs to checkpoint the parameters for each point, and the sub-sampling interval will be typically in epochs.} It will be convenient to organize this set of points which define the trajectory in the form of a matrix, $\bTheta \in \Reals{ (T+1) \times p}$, whose first dimension $T+1$ makes explicit the inclusion of the initialization $\btheta_0$. \looseness=-1
+\textbf{Matrix representation of Trajectory.} Let us assume the optimization trajectory consists of a set $\mathcal{T}$ of points $\lbrace\btheta_t\rbrace_{t=0}^T$, each denoting the (flattened) parameters of the network encountered at some step and which live in the parameter space $\btheta=\Reals{p}$, i.e., $\mathcal{T}\subseteq\btheta$.
+This set of points need not contain the entire set of points visited in the course of optimization but instead can represent a subset of points, possibly sampled at an interval of $k$ points.
+It will be convenient to organize this set of points, which define the trajectory, in the form of a matrix, $\bTheta \in \Reals{ (T+1) \times p}$, whose first dimension $T+1$ makes explicit the inclusion of the initialization $\btheta_0$. \looseness=-1